From a reader of this page:

 Are there any similarities between that slogan and “Make America Great Again” of former President Donald Trump’s 2016 Republican Campaign?
-For local reference, as I’m sure many readers are probably well aware, the lyrics to America the Beautiful were originally penned as the poem Pikes Peak by Katharine Lee Bates while she taught a summer course at Colorado College.
+For local reference, as I’m sure many readers are probably well aware, the lyrics to America the Beautiful were originally penned as the poem by Katharine Lee Bates while she taught a summer course at Colorado College.

 DEMOCRATIC PARTY PREAMBLE

-The Democratic Party Platform opens its Preamble with statements that America has defeated fascism and communism, and it holds the belief that every American, regardless of backgroundd, should have the chance to secure education, jobs with good wages, provide for families, live in a safe place, and retire with security.
+The Democratic Party Platform opens its Preamble with statements that America has defeated fascism and communism, and it holds the belief that every American, regardless of background, should have the chance to secure education, jobs with good wages, provide for families, live in a safe place, and retire with security.
 The preamble goes on to articulate that affordable health care is a “basic right,” and that with hard work, Americans can “enjoy a brighter future.”

 The opening message definitely feels light and airy with a strong noble sense of patriotism.
 The next line, though, simply states that “We Can Do Better,” another eerie link to the Make America Great Again mantra of the 2016 Republican Campaign.
-The Democratic Party Platform further asserts that that the 2000-2008 Bush Administrations failed to respond adequately to the many disasters from financial, weather, to man made disasters in the form of many foreign wars.
-The implication of the platform is that the politics of former President George Bush’s Administration “have taken their toll on (the) economy, our security and our reputation.”
+The Democratic Party Platform further asserts that the 2000-2008 Bush Administrations failed to respond adequately to the many disasters from financial, weather, to man-made disasters in the form of many foreign wars.
+The implication of the platform is that the politics of former President George Bush’s Administration “have taken their toll on (the) economy, our security, and our reputation.”

-Considering that the party’s platform is filled with platitudes and speaks directly to the party loyalists, the preamble then unfolds with untrue statements relating the various disasters.
+Considering that the party’s platform is filled with platitudes and speaks directly to the party loyalists, the preamble then unfolds with untrue statements relating to the various disasters.
 For instance, the massive devastation of Hurricane Katrina in New Orleans, with accounts of homeowners trapped on rooftops, is portrayed as a failure of the Bush administrations.
 While tragic, the situations that harrowed Katrina are filled with nuances and complexities that simply cannot be traced to a single source but rather attributed to a massive government bureaucracy.

 As the Democratic Party Preamble comes to a close, the word “change” appears five times in the closing remarks.
 Overall, “change” makes 36 appearances compared to the 21 appearances in the Republican Party document.